 This morning, private transport will be provided to Kansai Airport for the flight to Okinawa, an island chain located halfway between Japan and Taiwan.

-During its long history, Okinawa has been both an independent country, as well as a protectorate under Chinese and U.S. rule, giving it a colourful culture found nowhere else in Japan.
+During its long history, Okinawa has been both an independent country, as well as a protectorate under Chinese and U.S. rule, giving it a colorful culture found nowhere else in Japan.

 Inclusions: